Student Health and Medication Supports

 Ohio law requires the Ohio Department of Education to compile a list of organizations and companies that offer free and reduced-cost epinephrine autoinjectors to qualifying school districts, other public schools and chartered nonpublic schools annually.

 Policy to Support Students with Food Allergies

-In July 2009, Ohio law required the board of education of each city, local, exempted village and joint vocational school district and the governing authority of each chartered nonpublic school to establish a written policy with respect to protecting students with food allergies.
+In July 2009, Ohio law required the board of education of each city, local, exempted village and joint vocational school district, community school and the governing authority of each chartered nonpublic school to establish a written policy with respect to protecting students with food allergies.
 The policy must be developed in consultation with parents, school nurses and other school employees, school volunteers, students and community members.

 Training to Support Students with Food Allergies

 Ohio law was amended to specify that each school district board may create training for all staff members and age-appropriate instruction for students in grades kindergarten through 12 on food allergies and ways in which to assist an individual experiencing an allergic reaction.
 If a district board chooses to provide training to staff and students, the training may include:

 - Instruction in food allergies;

 - Follow-up and reporting procedures.

 Ohio Law requires that training completed shall qualify as a professional development activity for the renewal of educator licenses, in addition to activities approved by local professional development committees.